-I wanted to honor all family traditions during the winter break — some will be celebrating holidays, some will be going on vacations, others will stay home with family being too far away.
+I wanted to honor all family traditions during the winter break—some will be celebrating holidays, some will be going on vacations, and others will stay home because family is too far away.
 Framing it as extra time in the day was critical.
-How will you spend your days and how will reading fit in?
+How will you spend your days, and how will reading fit in?
 Some kids may not be planning on fitting reading into their vacation days, but planting the possibilities and thinking about what extra time means for a reader may get them thinking differently in the future.

 Children need to have control of their reading lives and to think about who they are as readers, so make time for this kind of thinking.
 We talk about ourselves as readers, so vacation reading is a natural extension of those conversations.